phanumat/Documentation/device-type-developers-guide/device-integration.rst

 1. **Create** a virtual representation of your device using a :ref:`device_type_dev_guide`
 2. **Test** the Device Handler by publishing it to your account and pairing your device with your Hub
 3. Once you’ve successfully tested your Device Handler, **submit** it for publication
-4. The SmartThings certification team will contact you about how to **ship** your device to us and complete the certification process
+4. The PEA HiVE certification team will contact you about how to **ship** your device to us and complete the certification process

 |
 |